DETAILED ACTION

 The claim is then analyzed to determine whether it is directed to any judicial exception.
 The following limitations set forth a judicial exception:

-“A method for real-time self-calibration of a glucose sensor… generating a plurality of Nyquist plots based on respective outputs of the plurality of EIS procedures; monitoring a Nyquist plot length and a higher-frequency Nyquist slope across the plurality of Nyquist plots to detect changes in the Nyquist plot length and the higher-frequency Nyquist slope; calibrating the glucose sensor based on the detected changes in the Nyquist plot length and in the higher-frequency Nyquist slope; and providing a level of glucose using the calibrated glucose sensor.”
+“A method for real-time self-calibration of a glucose sensor… generating a plurality of Nyquist plots based on respective outputs of the plurality of EIS procedures; monitoring a Nyquist plot length and a higher-frequency Nyquist slope across the plurality of Nyquist plots to detect changes in the Nyquist plot length and the higher-frequency Nyquist slope; calibrating the glucose sensor based on the detected changes in the Nyquist plot length and in the higher-frequency Nyquist slope by adjusting a calibration factor for the glucose sensor based on the detected changes in the Nyquist plot length and in the higher-frequency Nyquist slope”

 These limitations describe a mathematical calculation.
 Furthermore, the limitations also describe a mental process as the skilled artisan is capable of performing the recited limitations and making a mental assessment thereafter.
 Examiner also notes that nothing from the claims suggest that the limitations cannot be practically performed by a human, or using simple pen/paper.